Miguel153891/SDOML-project/README.md

  Must have Python and Jupyter Notebook available on your system.

- The required installation is going to the notebooks folder and running the command `uv sync`.
+ Run the command `uv sync` to get the environment.
+To get the docs, run pdoc with `uv run pdoc -o docs my_project`

 </details>